Top 10 Branding Books In 2021

 This is a great book for people who wish to understand better the concept of brand positioning, and for those trying to stand out from the crowd.
 It is a classic on product positioning, a term that gets used a lot in the field of marketing but not always easy to understand.
 Although quite old, the book still provides an excellent framework for creating branding strategies.

 Brand Communication Book

 Building a Story Brand

 by Donald Miller

-If you are not sure how to explain your potential customers what your companies does and/or what products and services it has to offer, then this book is just right for you.
+If you are not sure how to explain to your potential customers what your company does and/or what products and services it has to offer, then this book is just right for you.
 Donald Miller will teach you how to communicate your brand with perfect clarity.
 In particular, the book stresses the importance of clarifying your message so that people can understand you and hear you – but also the importance of portraying the customer as the hero of the story.

 Brand Visual Identity Design Books

 Designing Brand Identity: An Essential Guide for the Whole Branding Team